203-Systems/Matrix-Wiki/versioned_docs/version-2.6.0/Mystrix/GettingStarted.md

 ### Update to the Latest OS

-See [Update Matrix OS](/docs/Mystrix/MystrixSpecific/UpdateMatrixOS) for instructions on how to update your Mystrix to the latest OS.
+See <DocLink to="/docs/Mystrix/MystrixSpecific/UpdateMatrixOS">Update Matrix OS</DocLink> for instructions on how to update your Mystrix to the latest OS.
 Since Matrix OS is constantly updated, make sure you are on the latest OS and have the latest documentation to start using your Mystrix!

 ### Start Using Your Mystrix

-See the [Usage Examples](/docs/category/usage-examples) section for  what others are using Mystrix for and how to get started with them, or dive deep into everything [Matrix OS](/docs/MatrixOS/MatrixOSBasics) has to offer!
+See the <DocLink to="/docs/category/usage-examples">Usage Examples</DocLink> section for  what others are using Mystrix for and how to get started with them, or dive deep into everything <DocLink to="/docs/MatrixOS/MatrixOSBasics">Matrix OS</DocLink> has to offer!

 <!-- idea: gif showcasing possibilities -->